 The creation of a Session Manager element provides the linkage between System Manager and Session Manager.
-This was most likely done as part of the initial Session Manager installation and is shown for informational purposes only.
+This was most likely done as part of the initial Session Manager installation.
 To add a Session Manager, navigate to Home → Elements → Session Manager → Session Manager Administration in the left navigation pane and click on the New button in the right pane (not shown).
 If the Session Manager already exists, click View (not shown) to view the configuration.
 Enter/verify the data as described below and shown in the following screen: